dabija999/nodeJS-exercises/README.md

-# Node.js Script for Copying Specific Image Files
+# Node.js Script for Copying Specific Files

-This script is designed to copy image files from a specified source directory to a destination directory within a Node.js environment.
-It allows users to specify the types of image files to copy via command-line arguments and supports ignoring certain folders during the copy process.
+This script is designed to copy  files from a specified source directory to a destination directory within a Node.js environment.
+It allows users to specify the types of files to copy via command-line arguments and supports ignoring certain folders during the copy process.
 The script also handles duplicate files by renaming them with a timestamp to prevent overwriting.

 ## Prerequisites